Enhancing ground-state cooling of center-of-mass motions via quantum squeezing from magnon nonlinearity: Introduction

-Self-Kerr nonlinearity can be used to improve the cooling \cite{Zoepfl2023, Diaz2024}.
-Most notably, the magnon self-Kerr nonlinearity has been found in YIG \cite{Wang2016, Shen2021} and can be utilized to generate mechanical bistability \cite{Shen22} which has been studied in a variety of physical systems \cite{Chan2001, Sapmaz2003, Badzey2005, Cottone2009, Chen2012, Ricci2017}.
-This kind of magnon self-Kerr effect is derived from the intrinsic magnetocrystalline anisotropy and should be exploited to enhance cooling in CMM system.
-On the other hand, in bad-cavity optomechanics where mechanical frequency exceeds the cavity decay rate (i.e., sideband-unresolved regime), the unwanted backaction leads to the cooling limited to a finite phonon occupation and thus should be suppressed \cite{lau2020}.
-The same situation also emerges in cavity CMM system and should be addressed.
+Since yttrium iron garnet (YIG), a promising magnetic material, can be levitated within a microwave cavity, they jointly form a cavity magnomechanical (CMM) system via the magnetic-dipole interaction between magnon and microwave modes \cite{Huebl2013, Tabuchi2014, Zhang2014, Goryachev2014, Bai2015, zhang2015}.
+Magnons, the quanta of collective spin excitations in YIG \cite{Zhang2016, Lachance2019, Potts2021, Yuan2022}, become key elements in quantum information science and condensed matter physics \cite{Zhang2016, Zhang2023, Zuo2024, Rameshti2022, Yuan2022} due to their low dissipation \cite{Huebl2013, Tabuchi2014} and excellent tunability \cite{zhang2017, Wang2016}.
+An intensive coupling between mechanical and magnon modes has recently been proposed for a levitated YIG sphere in a microwave CMM system, notably characterized by being independent of mass \cite{Kani22}.
+This novel mechanism can guarantee the steady cooling rate for center-of-mass motion of a YIG sphere from femto- to millimeter-sized.
+Most notably, the magnon self-Kerr nonlinearity has been found in YIG \cite{Wang2016, Shen2021}, causing mechanical bistability \cite{Shen22} in a variety of physical systems \cite{Chan2001, Sapmaz2003, Badzey2005, Cottone2009, Chen2012, Ricci2017}.
+This kind of magnon nonlinear effect, originating from the intrinsic magnetocrystalline anisotropy in YIG, may be favorable to enhancing cooling of center-of-mass motion in CMM systems \cite{Zoepfl2023, Diaz2024}.
+On the other hand, in bad-cavity optomechanics where the cavity decay rate exceeds the mechanical frequency (i.e., unresolved-sideband regime), the detrimental backaction limits the cooling to a finite phonon occupation, and thus should be suppressed \cite{lau2020}.
+This situation also emerges in CMM systems and should be addressed.

-In this work, we propose to enhance center-of-mass cooling in the intensive CMM system, leveraging the magnon self-Kerr nonlinearity in YIG sphere inside the microwave cavity.
-The enhancement is rooted in the degenerate magnon squeezing effect which reasonable driving pumps map self-Kerr nonlinearity into.
-We derive the optimal squeezing rate in detail and, thereby, provide the corresponding pumps injected into YIG sphere to drive the magnon mode.
-Crucially, with the optimal parameters, our scheme considerably improve the intensive CMM cooling even in the sideband-unresolved regime.
-We also give the powers of the driving pumps with typical parameters.
+The magnon Kerr nonlinearity has not been considered in center-of-mass cooling in CMM systems yet, but in this work we will fill this research gap via thoroughly leveraging this magnon nonlinearity.
+In result, it significantly enhances the cooling.
+The intrinsic cause of the enhancement lies in quantum squeezing stemming from the Kerr nonlinearity when reasonable pumps drive the magnon mode in YIG sphere.
+After linearizing this Kerr nonlinear system due to the pump fields, we derive the optimal squeezing rate and coupling strength in detail and, thus, acquire the corresponding pumps injected into the YIG sphere for driving the magnon mode.
+Crucially, with the optimal parameters, this improvement strategy is applicable to the system even in the unresolved-sideband regime.
+We eventually supply the powers of the driving pumps in a typical system.